-Sharing our knowledge and talent with the world,
+Sharing our knowledge and talent with the world

-Expand your mind by expanding your horizons.
-Let the U of S International Office connect you to your next adventure.
+USask International Office Connect to your next adventure.
 Get in touch, today!

-Building strong foundations,
+Building strong foundations

-How can students like you
+How can students like you get involved in research?

 Whether in the lab or out in the field, great adventure awaits you.
 Search for great undergraduate research opportunities, here.

-Remembering our origins,
+Remembering our origins